destroyedlolo/emToile/README.md

 Lvgl based framework to build GUI on **Arduino IDE** compatible embedded systems

 **This LEGACY branch is now obsolete** : the main branch contains redesigned version which is more more economical and efficiant compared to this one.
-Legacy branch is still here for maintenance reason but will not be updated as soon as the main one is stable enough.
+Legacy branch is still here for maintenance reason and will not be updated anymore.

 ## installation